kuvivek/drivingTheoryInGermany/README.md

 **Comment**:  If you accelerate too much in a bend, a rear-wheel drive car tends to swerve out of the back.

 601. You are driving within a built-up area during darkness.
 Oncoming drivers are flashing their headlights as a warning to you.
 What might this mean in this situation?
-❌I should turn on my main beam lights
+❌ I should turn on my main beam lights
 ✅ My vehicle is dazzling oncoming vehicles
 ✅ I have forgotten to switch on my dipped headlights
 **Comment**:  If oncoming drivers signal with their headlights flashing, this could mean that they are being dazzled by my